MichaelCurrin/jekyll-theme-quickstart/README.md

 ### Quickstart

 Create a new project from this template.
+Or just use the code or docs here as a reference.

 <div align="center">